CrissCCL/Robot_Car/README.md

-# 🚀 Auto robot con trayectoria asistida
+# 🚀 Assisted-Trajectory Robot Car

-## 📖 Descripción
+## 📖 Description
-Se desarrolla y construye un auto robot modelar e implementar un sistema de trayectoria asistida (Drive by wire).
-El control del sistema se realizó usando Teensy, con el objetivo de aumentar la estabilidad y velocidad de los cómputos realizados.
-Se usó un giroscopio para medir la velocidad angular y un puente H para manipular los motores.

-Para manejar el robot, se realizó por medio de un control remoto Flysky FS-6X utilizando una señal modulada en PPM/PWM.
+A model robot car was developed and built to implement an assisted-trajectory system (Drive by Wire).
+The system control was performed using a Teensy, aiming to improve the stability and speed of computations.
+A gyroscope was used to measure angular velocity, and an H-bridge was used to control the motors.

+The robot is controlled via a Flysky FS-6X remote using a PPM/PWM modulated signal.

-## 📂 Contenido
+## 📂 Contents
-- `/Hardware` → esquemático, PCB, Gerbers.
+- `/Hardware` → schematic, PCB, Gerbers.
-- `/control_car` → código en C para Teensy en entorno de Arduino.
+- `/control_car` → C code for Teensy in the Arduino environment.
-- `/docs` → fotos.
+- `/docs` → photos.

 ## 🌐 YouTube
 📺 [Mi lista de reproducción](https://youtube.com/playlist?list=PLy6JmHc8bVqIY5rbHkpyFbhlm4xQOCF1T&si=1QBgLZTLAjbxRnrU)

-## 🔄 Lazo de Control
+## 🔄 Control Loop
 <p align="center">
 <img src="docs/diagrama auto.png" alt="Diagrama sistema" width="500">
 </p>

-## :triangular_ruler: Diagrama conexiones
+## :triangular_ruler: Connection Diagram
 <p align="center">
 <img src="docs/conexiones.png" alt="Esquema de conexiones" width="500">
 </p>